binnes/WiFiMeshRaspberryPi/part3/README.md

 ## Section 3 - Test the Sensors and LED

-In this section, you will test the sensors readings by creating some simple Node-RED flows.
+In this section, you will test the sensor readings by creating some simple Node-RED flows.
 Try to create the flows by following the steps.
 You can also import the solution flows from github.

 ### Start Node-RED